ChristinaXT/Trivia-App/README.md

 8) yarn start

-9) In your browser, on another tab, view localhost:3000 (for the game to run)

-10) In your browser, Open a localhost:3001/quiz-info (for JSON data), and localhost:3000 (for the game to run)
+9) In your browser, Open a localhost:3001/quiz-info (for JSON data), and localhost:3000 (for the game to run)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).